hydrahamster/community-project-website/content/home/accomplishments.md

 # [Dr. Anna Liza Kretzschmar](https://hydra-hamster.netlify.app/)
 {{< figure src="Liza.jpeg" >}}

-I am a post doc in Sara's group, working on the underlying mechanisms of autoimmune disorders and why the majority of patients are female.
-While this field is new to me (I worked on neurotoxic algae genetics for my PhD), I am painfully aware of the often dismissive and inadequate treatment spoonies receive from the medical community.
-I am immunocompromised, suffer from fibromyalgia and chronic fatigue syndrome and I would really like to use my training to help improve my fellow patients' lives and diagnostic journeys.
+I am a post doc in Sara's Gene Networks in Disease group.
+My interest is in the underlying genetic mechanisms of autoimmunity and why the prevalence of patients are female, as well a bridging patient advocacy and medical research.
+I am a bioinformatician living with ME/CFS, fibromyalgia and a compromised immune system.
+As such I am aware of the inadequate treatment chronically ill folk often receive from the medical community and I want to use my training to help improve my fellow patients' lives and diagnostic journeys.

 ## [Garvan Institute of Medical Research](https://www.garvan.org.au/)
 {{< figure src="garvan_transparent.png" >}}